 The next day the inn-keeper went to the bus station to arrange for my transport.
 On returning, he told me that I should have to wait for about ten days because the bus had broken down.
-He added that he had made a reservation for me, so I should stay with him as if I were in my relative's.
+He added that he had made a reservation for me, so I should stay with him.
 I was grateful for his kindness, but I said I could not afford to wait.
 He did not hold me back any more but offered me two pairs of straw sandals.
 Moreover, he introduced me to a cartman who was heading for the Kae Pass.

-The keeper of the Soson Inn in front of Kaechon Railway Station was also a kind man.
+The keeper of the "West-Korea Inn" in front of Kaechon Railway Station was also a kind man.